elmtree-askmo/cloudcannon-app/content/learn/psychology/what-are-the-emotional-and-psychological-implications-of-identity-development-during-adolescence-according-to-erikson.md

 url: /learn/psychology/questions/what-are-the-emotional-and-psychological-implications-of-identity-development-during-adolescence-according-to-erikson
 score: -1.0
 related_article1:
-    id: 164125
+    id: 164120
-    title: Why are support systems crucial in addressing psychological issues in adolescents?
+    title: >-
+        How does identity foreclosure differ from identity achievement in Marcia's framework?
     subject: Psychology
-    url: /learn/psychology/questions/why-are-support-systems-crucial-in-addressing-psychological-issues-in-adolescents
+    url: /learn/psychology/questions/how-does-identity-foreclosure-differ-from-identity-achievement-in-marcias-framework
 related_article2:
-    id: 164120
+    id: 164123
-    title: How does identity foreclosure differ from identity achievement in Marcia's framework?
+    title: >-
+        What role does identity crisis play in contributing to emotional maladjustment during adolescence?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-identity-foreclosure-differ-from-identity-achievement-in-marcias-framework
+    url: /learn/psychology/questions/what-role-does-identity-crisis-play-in-contributing-to-emotional-maladjustment-during-adolescence
 related_article3:
     id: 164122
+    title: >-
-    title: How does Hall's concept of 'storm and stress' relate to emotional maladjustment in adolescence?
+        How does Hall's concept of 'storm and stress' relate to emotional maladjustment in adolescence?
     subject: Psychology
     url: /learn/psychology/questions/how-does-halls-concept-of-storm-and-stress-relate-to-emotional-maladjustment-in-adolescence
 related_article4:
-    id: 164115
+    id: 164121
-    title: What is an identity crisis and why is it important in adolescent development?
+    title: >-
+        What is the significance of identity moratorium in the process of identity formation?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-an-identity-crisis-and-why-is-it-important-in-adolescent-development
+    url: /learn/psychology/questions/what-is-the-significance-of-identity-moratorium-in-the-process-of-identity-formation
 related_article5:
-    id: 164122
+    id: 164116
-    title: How does Hall's concept of 'storm and stress' relate to emotional maladjustment in adolescence?
+    title: >-
+        How did Erikson and Marcia contribute to the understanding of the adolescent identity crisis?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-halls-concept-of-storm-and-stress-relate-to-emotional-maladjustment-in-adolescence
+    url: /learn/psychology/questions/how-did-erikson-and-marcia-contribute-to-the-understanding-of-the-adolescent-identity-crisis
 ---

 &nbsp;